 The Bottom Line

 Regardless, figure out which one works best for you and your lifestyle.
 The answer can be both!
-Spinning is often a gateway drug to outdoor cycling, so although it may seem daunting at first, keep an open mind to spinning your legs outside.
+Indoor cycling is often a gateway drug to outdoor cycling, so although it may seem daunting at first, keep an open mind to moving your legs outside.
 No matter which you choose, crushing a cycling workout of any kind is sure to make you feel like a total badass on a bike.